 Bench (now part of Employer.com)

 Bench offered dedicated bookkeeping services with a technology-first approach.
-After its acquisition, the platform's future and service model have evolved.
-Practices that relied on Bench for backlog bookkeeping may want to evaluate alternatives.
+Bench provided dedicated bookkeeping services with a tech-first approach.
+Since the acquisition, the future and service model of the platform has evolved.
+Practices that used Bench for backlog bookkeeping may wish to explore alternatives.

 Pilot

-Pilot provides bookkeeping services targeted at startups and growing businesses.
-While thorough, it is not specifically designed for healthcare practices and their unique financial complexities.
+Pilot provides bookkeeping services to startups and fast-growing businesses.
+It's comprehensive but not tailored to healthcare practices with their unique financial complexities.

 Decimal

-Decimal offers technology-enabled bookkeeping services.
-It handles clean up projects but focuses on general business, not the specialized needs of medical practices.
+Decimal provides technology-enabled bookkeeping services.
+It does clean up projects but is general business and not the specialised needs of a medical practice.

 Flychain